raveendra11/raveendra11/README.md

 I’m a **Cloud DevOps Engineer** passionate about building and deploying **scalable, secure, and cloud-native applications**.

-🎓 Pursuing Master’s in *Computer Science* @ University of South Dakota.
+🎓 Master’s graduate in *Computer Science* @ University of South Dakota.

 🕵️‍♂️ **3+ years professional experience** at **Infosys** & **Capgemini**.